dropik/CRMit.Customers/README.md

 # CRMit

-An example of a CRM system for a generic busyness.
+An example of a CRM system for a generic business.
 Based on microservice architecture.
 Implemented with ASP.NET Core.

 ## Purposes

-As the 'CRM' (Customer Relationship Management) prefix in the name CRMit suggests, this system manages the relationship between the customer itself and the busyness (which in this case is a generic item-selling busyness).
+As the 'CRM' (Customer Relationship Management) prefix in the name CRMit suggests, this system manages the relationship between the customer itself and the business (which in this case is a generic item-selling business).
 It stores customer data, handles items, purchases and various notifications to customer

 # CRMit.Customers